Purple Blotch

 Symptoms

 Early symptoms include small brown elliptical spots on leaves, similar to IYSV lesions, which enlarge over time and may result in brown, necrotic streaks.
 When Alternaria is the causal agent, the brown lesions will eventually turn purple as fungal spores develop.
-Lesions caused by Stemphylium often appear dark brown to black from the production of dense masses of spores.
+Lesions caused by Stemphylium often appear dark brown to black as it produces dense masses of spores.

 Disease Cycle